-How to Explain Unemployment on a CV
+How to Explain Unemployment on a CV: 8 Practical Tips

-Read our tips on how to successfully get back to work after a career break.
+This guide will show you actionable steps to explain gaps in a CV due to unemployment effectively while showcasing your strengths.
+For further guidance, read our tips on how to successfully get back to work after a career break.

 Explaining employment gaps on your CV can be challenging, but with the right approach, you can address them effectively and present yourself in a positive light to potential employers.

-1. Be honest and concise
+1. Be honest and clear

-2. Use a functional or combination CV format
+2. Use a skills-based CV format

 For additional examples of CV formats, explore the following options:

-3. Include dates
+3. Include accurate dates strategically

 Update your CV to help with your job search